chriskilding/XPTouchBar/docs/README.md

 ## Recommendations

 - Don't overcrowd the Touch Bar.
 (Space is at a premium, so only add the XPTouchBar controls that you most need.)
-- Run XPTouchBar on a separate monitor to X-Plane, or on a separate machine.
 - Remove unneeded macOS controls from the Touch Bar to make space for the XPTouchBar controls:
   - Use `System Preferences` → `Keyboard` → `Customize Control Strip...` to remove controls from the always-on control strip.
   - Alternatively, untick `System Preferences` → `Keyboard` → `☑️ Show Control Strip` to hide the always-on control strip altogether.
 This will give apps (like XPTouchBar) the full width of the Touch Bar.